SCM Râmnicu Vâlcea: Financial problems

 In December 2016, Râmnicu Vâlcea Municipality withdrew its financial support for the football team.
 The other shareholder of the team, businessman Dan Nițu, announced than that he can't sustain financially the team alone.
 After that, almost all the players left the team and signed contracts with other clubs.

 In February 2017, Lucian Munteanu, the club president announced that only the senior team will be dissolved and youth teams will continue to play in their championships.
 Also some players went on loan to other teams.

 At youth level CSM continued until the summer of the same year and achieved an unexpected final of the U-17 Championship, but lost at penalty shoot-out against Atletico Vaslui.
 After that CSM was dissolved also at youth level.

 Rebirth

-The club was refounded in the summer of 2017 as SCM Râmnicu Vâlcea, an almost identical name with the old one, SCM means Sport Club of Municipality instead of CSM which meant Municipality Sports Club, also the club colours were changed from white and blue to red and blue.
-Players moved from CSM to the new club and also the senior team was re-established and enrolled in the Liga IV.
+The club was refounded in the summer of 2017 as SCM Râmnicu Vâlcea, an almost identical name with the old one, SCM means Sport Club of Municipality instead of CSM which meant Municipality Sports Club, also the club colours were changed from white and blue to red and blue and players moved from CSM to the new club.

+In the summer of 2022, the senior team was re-established and enrolled in the Liga IV – Vâlcea County, the fourth tier of the Romanian football.
+Gabriel Mangalagiu was appointed as the new head coach.